STEVE INSKEEP, Host:

 Unidentified Woman: And he that touches the flesh of the unclean becomes unclean.

-Mr. BILL DONOHUE (President, Catholic League): The Smithsonian would never have their little ants crawling all over an image of Mohammed.
+BILL DONOHUE: The Smithsonian would never have their little ants crawling all over an image of Mohammed.

 INSKEEP: That's the Catholic League's President Bill Donohue, who has some support in Congress.
 Incoming House Majority Leader Eric Cantor urged the Portrait Gallery to shut down the whole show, calling it an outrageous use of taxpayer's money.